lgalvao/maven-reference-en/README.md

 * book-mvnref.asciidoc

 Figures?
 You want to add figures, look in the figs/web directory.
 You'll see a lot of distracting files in that directory.
 For now, you should just ignore them.
 Actually, in general, you'll notice a number of distracting files in this project.
 Really, just ignore them.
-Once I figure out this new reality, I'd like for this project to simple contain content.
+Once I figure out this new reality, I'd like for this project to simply contain content.

 Q: Right, so how do you build the book?